-- Experience using developmental, appreciative and intrusive advising models to support post-secondary students and/or; - Experience in an academic office environment with a focus on student interaction and service and/or; - Related practical experience advising students/clients in an educational setting; - Proven networking skills along with the ability to collaborate with internal and external partners are essential; - Proficient in the Office 365 suite and excellent general computing skills; - Must have the ability to multi-task and be vigilant with confidential information: - Experience producing detailed, yet succinct and professional documentation so that others can easily understand and act on the information: - Demonstrated ability to effectively communicate with diverse audiences, including students, college staff, faculty, parents, community resources, etc.; - Cultural competency and sensitivity is imperative; - Strong critical thinking and proven coaching skills; - Demonstrated ability to work collaboratively with team members and independently; - Evidence of adaptability, flexibility, and innovative problem-solving skills; - Experience using CRM (customer relationship management) software is an asset; - Familiarity with student information systems (e.g. PeopleSoft) and software is an asset; - Broad knowledge of post-secondary programs, processes, policies, procedures and campus resources is strongly preferred.
+- Experience using developmental, appreciative and intrusive advising models to support post-secondary students and/or; - Experience in an academic office environment with a focus on student interaction and service and/or; - Related practical experience advising and providing learning skills support to adult clients in an educational setting working with a wide range of learning profiles and learner variabilities and/or; - Broad understanding and experience with issues relating to diversity, accessibility, inclusion, and confidentiality; - Proven networking skills along with the ability to collaborate with internal and external partners are essential; - Proficient in the Office 365 suite and excellent general computing skills; - Must have the ability to multi-task and be vigilant with confidential information; - Experience producing detailed, yet succinct and professional documentation so that others can easily understand and act on the information; - Demonstrated ability to effectively communicate with diverse audiences, including students, college staff, faculty, parents, community resources, etc.; - Cultural competency and sensitivity is imperative; - Strong critical thinking and proven coaching skills; - Demonstrated ability to work collaboratively with team members and independently; - Evidence of adaptability, flexibility, and innovative problem-solving skills; - Experience using CRM (customer relationship management) software is an asset: - Familiarity with student information systems (e.g. PeopleSoft) and software is an asset; - Broad knowledge of post-secondary programs, processes, policies, procedures and campus resources is strongly preferred.